phpearth/docs/object-oriented-programming/02-abstract-classes.md

 ---
-title: "What are abstract classes in PHP?"
+title: "Abstract Classes in PHP"
 updated: "March 14, 2016"
+permalink: "/articles/object-oriented-programming/php-abstract-classes/"
+redirect_from:
-redirect_from: "/faq/abstract-classes-in-oop/"
+    - "/faq/abstract-classes-in-oop/"
-permalink: "/faq/object-oriented-programming/php-abstract-classes/"
+    - "/faq/object-oriented-programming/php-abstract-classes/"
 ---

 An abstract class is one that cannot be instantiated, only inherited.
 It is declared